frederic-perez/AmE-dictionary/dictionary.md

 __kingdom come__ _Informal_ __1__ The next world: _a bomb that could blow us to kingdom come._ __2__ The end of time: _You can complain till kingdom come, but it won't help._
 __kiosk → pharmacy kiosk__
 __knockusing__
-__lackluster__ :three: _adj_ Lacking in vitality, force, or conviction; uninspired or uninspiring. _Technical glitches have contributed to the lackluster response._
+__lackluster__ :four: _adj_ Lacking in vitality, force, or conviction; uninspired or uninspiring. _Technical glitches have contributed to the lackluster response._
 __laden__ :two: _adj_ Heavily loaded or weighed down. _A suicide attack rammed an explosives-laden vehicle into the main gate of his home._ _Debt-laden banks._
 __lag__ _v_
 __lagged__